 Scope of the Asian Journal of Agriculture and Biology

-Asian Journal of Agriculture and Biology (AJAB) is a peer reviewed multi-disciplinary publication scheduled to appear quarterly serving as a means for scientific information exchange in international and national forum.
-The scope encompasses all disciplines in environmental, plant and animal sciences.
-All manuscripts are evaluated for their scientific content and significance by the Managing Editor and at least two independent reviewers.
+Asian Journal of Agriculture and Biology (AJAB) is a peer reviewed, open access, quarterly journal serving as a means for scientific information exchange in international and national fora.
+The scope encompasses all disciplines of agriculture and biology including animal, plant and environmental sciences.
+All manuscripts are evaluated for their scientific content and significance by the Editor-in-Chief &/or Managing Editor and at least two independent reviewers.
 All submitted manuscripts should contain unpublished original research which should not be under consideration for publication elsewhere.
-In order to avoid unnecessary delay in publication, authors are requested to comply the guidelines; differing these, your submission will be returned for additional revision.
+In order to avoid unnecessary delay in publication, authors are requested to comply the following guidelines; differing these, your submission will be returned for additional revision.
 Please note that articles published in AJAB are open access articles published under Creative Commons CC BY 3.0 License (https://creativecommons.org/licenses/by/3.0/).
 This license permits use, distribution and reproduction in any medium, provided the original work is properly cited.

 Online Submission and Peer Review